maldoinc/wireup/docs/pages/getting_started.md

 ### 3. Use

-All that's left now is to retrieve services from the container.
+All that's left now is to retrieve injectables from the container.

 === "Service Locator"

-    To fetch services from the container, call `.get` on the container instance with the type you wish to retrieve.
+    To fetch injectables from the container, call `.get` on the container instance with the type you want to retrieve.

     ```python title="views/posts.py"  hl_lines="3"
     @app.get("/weather/forecast")